Jean Boghossian: Working with fire

 Although Jean Boghossian did not personally subscribe to any one school, he is associated with the Zero movement and Fluxus.
 The artist says fire became his medium of choice after 14 years of experimentation.
-In a jeweler family, handling various torches is a common practice in the handmade jewelery making process, which he explains is why he gravitated towards this specific style.
+In a jeweler family, handling various torches is a common practice in the Handmade jewelry making process, which he explains is why he gravitated towards this specific style.

 His process involves burning paper, canvas and plastics in his works.
-Although working with fire usually present different shades of black and grey, Boghossian tends to incorporate a vibrant colour palette that stems from his background as an expert in diamonds, precious stones and jewelery, sometimes leading to artworks which are more colourful.
+Although working with fire usually present different shades of black and grey, Boghossian tends to incorporate a vibrant colour palette that stems from his background as an expert in diamonds, precious stones and jewellery, sometimes leading to artworks which are more colourful.
 To achieve this, he incorporates the use of watercolors, oil paints & pigments.

-Through a process of destruction and re-creation, the boundaries between drawing, painting and sculpture seem blured in Boghossian's work.
+Through a process of destruction and re-creation, the boundaries between drawing, painting and sculpture seem blurred in Boghossian's work.
 Some of the art galleries that have worked with him in the past have called him an alchemist for his work with fire, which poses many hazard risks.

 Other works from Boghossian make use of a folding technique that looks similar to a crease pattern, as well as collage, these help add a new dimension to the artworks as they are subjected to fire in his process.
 Boghossian's sculptures are usually made from wood, marble, bronze or polystyrene.